 Psychologists have noticed that making copy more difficult to read disrupts the mental flow that characterizes most of our thinking.
-To understand if this affects how people think and behave the psychologist Daniel Kahneman conducted an experiment using brain teasers that form the Cognitive Reflection Test.
-The questions are designed to encourage an immediate but incorrect answer that appeals to our fast, intuitive brain that we rely on for most of our daily decisions.
+To understand if this affects how people think and behave the psychologist Daniel Kahneman conducted an experiment.
+The questions are designed to encourage an immediate but incorrect answer that appeals to our fast, intuitive brain that we rely on for our daily decisions.

 One of the questions is the bat and ball question below.
 Don’t try and calculate the answer, just say what first comes to mind.